Normal lab range vs optimal: What science shows for men

 When doctors stop at “normal” and never talk about optimal vs normal, several important male health problems can be under-recognized or delayed.

-- Functional hypogonadism: Men with low‑normal testosterone plus clear symptoms – low sex drive, few morning erections, low mood, loss of strength – may meet criteria for hypogonadism even if their lab value does not fall below the printed cutoff.[2],[3]
+- Functional hypogonadism: Men with clear androgen-deficiency symptoms (low sex drive, few morning erections, low mood, loss of strength) and a borderline or low-normal initial testosterone may warrant repeat morning testing and assessment of free testosterone, SHBG, and pituitary signals (LH/FSH), even if their first lab value does not fall below the printed cutoff.[2],[3]

-- Subclinical thyroid dysfunction: Slightly high‑normal TSH with normal T4 in men with fatigue, weight gain, and high LDL cholesterol may signal early thyroid slowing.
-Some, but not all, benefit from treatment; shared decision‑making is key.[6]
+- Subclinical thyroid dysfunction: Slightly high-normal TSH with normal T4 in men with fatigue, weight gain, and high LDL cholesterol may signal early thyroid slowing.
+A 2018 JAMA meta-analysis (Feller et al.) found thyroid hormone therapy did not meaningfully improve quality of life for many adults with subclinical hypothyroidism, so shared decision-making and careful evaluation of other causes is key.[6]

 - Insulin resistance and metabolic syndrome: Elevated waist circumference, high-normal fasting glucose, higher triglycerides, and lower HDL often precede diabetes by years.[4],[8] These men are technically “normal” yet carry higher risk for heart attack, stroke, and erectile dysfunction.